jay-soeur-webjet/domain-driven-design-the-influencer/README.md

  </p>

+In the realm of higher-level design, DDD and architectural patterns like microservices and micro-frontends empower developers to establish boundaries for implementation details.
+These patterns act as building blocks that define how different components and functionalities should be structured and interact with each other.

+At the implementation level, the tactical modeling guidelines provided by DDD allow developers to create a cohesive logical internal structure that is simple and meaningful within the context's boundaries.
+This approach simplifies the implementation process and ensures that the code is well-organised internally.

+Returning to the higher-level design, DDD sets boundaries (which become clearer as more knowledge is gained) and provides guidelines to ensure that the software is developed in a structured and modular manner, enabling scalability, maintainability, and independent development of components.

-In the realm of implementation, DDD empowers developers with tools like microservices and micro-frontends.
-Consider bounded contexts as self-contained neighborhoods, each with its own distinctive characteristics.
-Microservices act as small, autonomous buildings within these neighborhoods.
-They communicate with each other through well-defined interfaces, much like neighbors sharing a common wall.
-On the other hand, micro-frontends serve as the inviting facades of these buildings, presenting a seamless and unified experience to users, just as a street filled with aesthetically aligned storefronts enhances the overall appeal of a neighborhood.
+Let's consider bounded contexts as self-contained neighbourhoods, each with its own distinctive characteristics.
+Microservices act as small, autonomous buildings within these neighbourhoods.
+They communicate with each other through well-defined interfaces, much like neighbours sharing a common wall.
+On the other hand, micro-frontends serve as the inviting facades of these buildings, presenting a seamless and unified experience to users, just as a street filled with aesthetically aligned storefronts enhances the overall appeal of a neighbourhood.

+By combining DDD principles, microservices, and micro-frontends, developers can achieve a structured and modular system design.
+These approaches establish boundaries, facilitate effective communication, and provide a cohesive user experience, ultimately resulting in a well-coordinated and user-friendly software system.

 It's important to note that DDD extends its influence beyond microservices.
 Imagine a city skyline with towering skyscrapers—each skyscraper represents a monolithic application.
 DDD can help modularise these colossal structures, dividing them into distinct districts or bounded contexts.
 Just as districts within a city maintain their unique charm and purpose, these bounded contexts maintain their individuality, enabling better maintainability and scalability.